13 Things You Never Knew About Earthquakes

 They happen a lot more than you think

 An earthquake happens somewhere every single day.
 The U.S. Geological Survey (USGS) estimates that 500,000 detectable earthquakes occur in the world each year.
 Many more go undetected because they hit remote areas or have very small magnitudes.
 The National Earthquake Information Center (NEIC) locates an average of 50 earthquakes every day, or about 20,000 a year.
-Learn about some real natural disasters you had no idea happened in the USA.

 …but it’s not the “quaking” itself that’s dangerous